kind-lab/voice-biomarker-fhir/input/pagecontent/brief_fhir_intro.md

 Think of a multiple choice exam.
 In this case, [Questionnaire] describes the exam questions, and the possible answers to each question (e.g. a, b, c, or d).
 The [QuestionnaireResponse] is just the set of answers provided by an individual.

+#### Reading a resource

+With some knowledge of the resources involved in the cohort, it will be useful to understand how to read a resource page.
+The following is a sample of the [DemographicsQuestionnaire]:

+{% include img.html img=demographics_questionnaire.png caption="Top rows of the demographic questionnaire." %}

+Let's look at the "completed_by" field, the last row in the above screenshot.
+From left to right, we can read:

+- The level of the item in the hierarchy.
+Many items in FHIR are hierarchical or grouped.
+The questions above "completed_by" are grouped under a "general" group.
+These groups are useful for storing related items.
+Visually we can see that "completed_by" is not in the general group.
+- The name of the item (e.g. "completed_by")
+- A description (e.g. "Who is completing this survey?")
+- The cardinality of the identifier, which stipulates how many responses are allowed.
+The most common entry is "0..1", which means both 0 and 1 responses are allowed.
+More clearly, we expect one response, but it's OK for there to be no response, and we don't allow more than one response to this question.
+- The type of the response.
+Types enforce certain rules on the response.
+A "choice" type can only be one of a predecided set of choices.
+A "string" type can be any text.
+A "date" type must follow rules for well-formed dates, and so on.
+- Optionally, a ValueSet is listed.
+For the "choice" data type, the ValueSet lists out the allowed choices.
+For "completed_by", this is the [whocompletedsurvey] ValueSet.

 {% include link-list.md %}